 And feel free to contact me with any questions.

 Training, qualifications & experience

-In addition to my private practice, I am currently a therapist for a low-cost counselling service and a lecturer in counselling at Iron Mill College.
+In addition to my private practice, I am a lecturer in counselling at Iron Mill College.

-I have also worked for two services supporting people with anxiety, panic, obsessive compulsive disorder (OCD), hoarding and depression.
+I have also worked for services supporting people with anxiety, panic, obsessive compulsive disorder (OCD), hoarding issues and depression.